 There were 42 figures decorating the 2 pediments of the temple, 12 metopes and the lion-headed water spouts running along the lengths of the temple.
 It is one of the best surviving ensembles from ancient Greek works of art.
 They belong to the “austere style” and date to the 1st half of the 5th century B.C.

 The eastern pediment depicts the chariot race between Pelops and Oinomaos, and the central figure which dominates the work is of Zeus.
-The western pediment depicts the abduction of the Lapith women by Centaurs, and has Apollo as its central figure.
-The metopes bear the relief representation of Hercules’ labours.
+The western pediment depicts the abduction of the Lapith women by Centaurs and has Apollo as its central figure.
+The metopes bear the relief representation of Hercules’ labors.
 These sculptures were made during the 5th century B.C.